-Chances are that if you are interested in farming—or new to it—money is likely not your driving motivation.
+Chances are that if you are interested in farming—or new to it—money and running a profitable operation is probably not your driving motivation.
 Farming, to be sure, is not exactly known for being the most lucrative of pursuits.
 Many young farmers, perhaps even most, found their way to farming through a want for a better world, for a desire to get closer to their food, and for a love of the outdoors, cooking or nature.
 Money is often the furthest thing from our minds.

 Chief among my realizations as a young farmer was that because we only ever made about as much money as we needed to pay our bills, we had very little money to expand our farm.
 For instance, we wanted to plant more blueberries but couldn’t afford the plants.
 We wanted to do more mushrooms logs, but the spawn and equipment were too expensive.
 We really wanted a barn and to clear some of our woods in earnest for pasture, but it just wasn’t in the cards for us to hire anyone.
 We could do some of it by hand and chainsaw—and did, notably—but I started to destroy my back and shoulders doing so.
 In the end, it just wasn’t sustainable.
 We needed to learn how to make money.